austinmama/vsrx/manage-vlans.md

 After disassociating a VLAN from a Gateway Appliance, the VLAN may be associated to another Gateway.
 The VLAN may also be associated back to the Gateway Appliance at any time.
 After disassociating a VLAN from a Gateway Appliance, the VLAN's traffic cannot be routed through the Gateway.
 VLANs must be associated to a Gateway Appliance before they can be routed.

-## Route Multiple VLANs Over Same Network Interface
+## Route Multiple VLANs over the same network interface
 The IBM Cloud Juniper vSRX can operate with multiple VLANs over the same network interface.
 It can also handle both untagged and tagged traffic at the same time.
 This is accomplished by setting the interface encapsulation to `flexible-vlan-tagging`.
-Unit 0 is the sub-interface that is untagged and other non-zero units are tagged.
+Unit 0 is the sub-interface that is untagged; other, non-zero units are tagged.

 Use the following set of commands to achieve this: